North America, Latin America, Europe,

 First sales activities in Switzerland, Germany and USA

-First prototype of the Lokomat is produced in cooperation with the Balgrist University Hospital in Zurich
+The first prototype of the Lokomat® is produced in cooperation with the Balgrist University Hospital in Zurich

 First idea to develop automated treadmill training by Gery Colombo and